Get a personal loan of up to $20,000 from one of the country’s largest credit unions.

 What is a personal loan from Teachers Federal Credit Union?

 Use your funds for anything from home improvements, wedding or a much-needed vacation.
-Offering repayment terms from two to five years, loans allow for payments by account transfer or cash.
+TFCU offers repayment terms between two to five years, and you can pay by either cash or ACH transfer.

 How did Teachers Federal Credit Union get its name?

-You might be wondering why a credit union open to most employed Long Island residents has that name.
-Well, it wasn’t always so open.
-It was originally only for teachers in Suffolk and Nassau counties when it first set up shop in 1952.
+You might be wondering why a credit union open to most employed Long Island residents has this name.
+It’s because TFCU wasn’t always so open.
+When it first set up shop in 1952, it was exclusively meant for teachers in Suffolk and Nassau county.
 As it grew, it slowly became able to accommodate different types of members, starting with family members and finally opening to the public.